 Twenty years ago or so, we made our way from New York to Los Angeles for a 2-week vacation.
 This was way before we ever considered moving here.
-It wasn’t even a thought during or after.
+It wasn’t even a thought during or shortly after.

 I do remember, we were so excited to visit Los Angeles.
 We hit the most common tourist spots: Hollywood Walk of Fame, the Chinese Theatre, Rodeo Drive, Venice Beach… Disneyland.

 We even took one of those Hollywood tours in an open-air bus and stalked celebrity homes.
 At the time, it was thrilling even though we never got to see one celebrity.
 Nowadays, as a local, I don’t think you’d catch me on one of those tours.
 But I remember it being fun at the time.
+I highly recommend you add to your Los Angeles Bucket List.

 I also recall thinking that Hollywood was nothing like the movies.
 And, it isn’t.
 It’s gritty and touristy.
 For first-time visitors in Los Angeles, it’s a fun attraction and they get to see what Hollywood is really like.